puppeteer/puppeteer/docs/api/puppeteer.locator.filter.md

 # Locator.filter() method

+Creates an expectation that is evaluated against located values.

+If the expectations do not match, then the locator will retry.

-### Signature:
+### Signature

 ```typescript
 class Locator {
   filter<S extends T>(predicate: Predicate<T, S>): Locator<S>;
 }
 ```

-Creates an expectation that is evaluated against located values.

-If the expectations do not match, then the locator will retry.

 ## Parameters